 A City Hall Wedding Photographers Perspective

 We spend a lot of time on this website talking about all the reasons our clients should consider holding their nuptials at San Francisco city hall.
 I thought it would be interesting to present a different view point.
 A perspective that has nothing to do with the potential benefits and advantages of City Hall weddings to the general public.
 Instead today, I present a photographer's view of the joys of shooting weddings here.
 Why do we like it?
 Why would other wedding photographers like it?
 This posting is really more for other wedding photographers to enjoy, but I feel like brides and grooms may learn something as well.

-The first time I ever set foot in San Francisco city hall, I was greeted by multiple brides walking around.
+The first time I ever set foot in San Francisco city hall, I was greeted by multiple brides walking around in white dresses.
 Understand that at this point I had already been a wedding photographer for over 10 years.
 In my world, brides only existed on weekends or maybe an occasional Friday.
 Weekday brides?
 This can’t be, I thought!
 I investigated further and realized that yes, people DO get married during the week.
 Not just a few people but many, many people.
 A further investigation revealed that, in fact, San Francisco city hall hosted approximately 35 weddings per day!
 A wedding photographer’s paradise!
 I found this out quite by accident and I am so happy that I did.
 It was actually a funny story because one of my photography second shooters decided to get married there and ask me to photograph her wedding.
 It was a lucky break for sure, or I might have never discovered it.
 I had actually heard about it, but I just figured it was just non-formal civil ceremonies going on.
 I had no idea what an elegant and beautiful wedding venue San Francisco city hall was!
 I quickly put up a website for San Francisco city hall only to try to capitalize on this new opportunity and eventually became one of the leading wedding photographers at this amazing venue.

 Wedding Photography as a Career